-7:15 a.m.
-Doors Open

-7:15 a.m.
-Breakfast begins in the classrooms

-7:50 a.m.
-Bell rings/School begins

 8:00 a.m.
-Tardy bell rings (Parents must sign their child(ren)in after 8:00 a.m.)

-8:00-3:00 Teaching and learning begins
+Teaching and learning begins

 3:00 p.m.
-Dismissal Bell
+Dismissal

 3:30 p.m.
-Extended Day Activities Begin (21st Century, After school tutoring, etc.)
+Extended Day Activities (After-school tutoring, etc)

 5:30 p.m.
 Extended Day Activities End

 Visitors

 Parents are encouraged to visit the school.
 Please stop by the office to sign in and get a Raptor-generated visitor pass.
 In order to better protect our students and staff, all visitors will be required to show a valid, government-issued ID.
 To set up a parent-teacher conference, parents should contact the teacher ahead of time and schedule an appointment.
 Teachers will notify the office of any visitors they have scheduled for the day.
 Please review the reminders below about visiting our school: